cloudmesh-community/book/chapters/git/github.md

 label

 :   a color enhanced label that can be used to easily categorize the
     issue.
-YOu can define your own labels.
+You can define your own labels.

 milestone